Meet Our Talented Students

 Employers approved to post internships in Handshake at Webster University must review and meet the U.S. Department of Labor Standards for internship compensation.
 Any internship for academic credit must be coordinated between the student and their academic program.

 Employers who cultivate, distribute or promote the use of marijuana, cannabis or other federally illegal drugs will not be approved for Handshake access.
-Since Webster University receives federal funds and grants, the university complies with federal laws.
+Since Webster University receives federal funds and grants, the University complies with federal laws.

 Employers are expected to follow appropriate recruiting practices and exhibit professional behavior whether recruiting virtually or in person.

-Updated Sept.
-16, 2024
+Updated Jan.
+22, 2024

 Hiring International Talent

 With students from 50 states and 148 countries, Webster University offers the diversity in recruiting you are seeking.
 We recognize the important contribution international students and scholars make to the University, surrounding communities and your organization.
-International students add value to your organization and provide a competitive edge by:

 • Speaking the language of the countries in which your organization is doing business and looking for growth